 DEAN’S DAY: STUDENT RESEARCH SYMPOSIUM

-During the spring semester, Pitt Public Health hosts a school-wide research symposium and competition.
-Faculty members judge student presentations for prizes, students evaluate posters for Grand Rounds credit, and the Pitt Public Health community learns about our students' research.
-Master of Science students are strongly encouraged to participants in Dean’s Day activities.
+During the spring term, Pitt Public Health hosts a school-wide research symposium and competition.
+Faculty members judge student presentations for prizes, students evaluate posters for grand rounds credit, and the Pitt Public Health community learns about our students’ research.
+Master of science students are strongly encouraged to participants in Dean’s Day activities.

 DOCUMENTING PROGRESS, PLANNING FOR SUCCESS

 Toward the end of the first year, students will develop, in consultation with their mentors, individualized development plans, which serves as a framework for organizing career goals and documenting progress toward professional development.